Welcome to the Jacksonville Historical Society’s Collections

-Postcard Collection: More than one thousand postcards of area scenes in and around Jacksonville including parks, hotels, restaurants, public buildings and much more.
+Postcard Collection: More than 1,000 postcards of area scenes in and around Jacksonville including parks, hotels, restaurants, public buildings and much more.
 The bulk of this collection represents the early half of the 20th century.

-Publication Collection: Books and Journals published by the Jacksonville Historical Society, including three major coffee table books: The Great Fire of 1901, The Jacksonville Family Album, and The Architecture of Henry John Klutho; a series of journals with specific articles relating to city history, published between 1949 and 1996; and two other books: Jacksonville’s Aviation History and First Coast Steamboat Days.
+Publication Collection: Books and journals published by the Jacksonville Historical Society, including five major coffee table books: The Great Fire of 1901; The Jacksonville Family Album; The Architecture of Henry John Klutho; LIFE: The Untold Story of Charles Adrian Pillars, and Jacksonville’s Architectural Heritage (4th Edition) to be published in June 2022; a series of journals with specific articles relating to city history, published between 1949 and 1996; and two other books: Jacksonville’s Aviation History and First Coast Steamboat Days.

-Robert Fisher Photos: In the collection are approximately four hundred and twenty-seven (427) photographs and portraits taken by photographer Robert E. Fisher.
-These photographs were taken around Jacksonville, FL in the 1940s ad 1950s.
+Robert Fisher Photos: In the collection are approximately 427 photographs and portraits taken by photographer Robert E. Fisher.
+These photographs were taken around Jacksonville, Florida in the 1940s ad 1950s.
 The photographs focus on the architecture, the society and the landscape of Jacksonville amongst some other things, including houses, buildings, aerial photos, bridges, parades and landscapes.

 Spanish-American War Collection: Images specific to the war and Jacksonville, Florida including encampments, Gen. Fitzhugh Lee, soldiers’ activities, parades and more, dating to the late 1890s.